-The bill provides that a nonambulatory animal may be held or transported on the property of the farmer who has bred or raised the animal in order to provide veterinary treatment, which shall be administered without delay.
+The bill provides that a nonambulatory animal shall not be transported or held in place except to provide the veterinary treatment required by the bill; a nonambulatory animal may be held or transported on the property of the farmer who has bred or raised the animal to provide veterinary treatment, which shall be administered without delay.
 A licensed veterinarian shall determine whether the nonambulatory animal requires medical attention, rehabilitation or humane euthanasia.

-A nonambulatory animal shall not be transported or held in place except to provide the veterinary treatment required by the bill.
 No person shall otherwise transport, hold, buy, sell, give, receive, or market a nonambulatory animal.
-A violation of these provisions would be a

-Opinions expressed are those of the Section/Committee preparing this memorandum and do not represent those of the New York State Bar Association unless and until they have been adopted by its House of Delegates or Executive Committee. misdemeanor, punishable by imprisonment of not more than a year, a fine of not more than two thousand five hundred dollars, or both.
+Opinions expressed are those of the Section/Committee preparing this memorandum and do not represent those of the New York State Bar Association unless and until they have been adopted by its House of Delegates or Executive Committee.
+Section 2 of new §357-a specifically prohibits the selling, giving, receiving or marketing of a nonambulatory animal for human or animal consumption.
+Section 5 provides that violations are punishable as a misdemeanor, subject to imprisonment of not more than one year, or by a fine of not more than two thousand five hundred dollars, or both.
+Each day on which a violation this section occurs and each instance of a prohibited action under this section shall constitute a separate offense.